 Face coverings can be cloth and/or homemade, and advice on how to wear and make one can be found on the government website.

-Face coverings worn as part of religious beliefs or cultural practice are also acceptable, providing they are not loose and cover the mouth and nose
+Face coverings worn as part of religious beliefs or cultural practice are also acceptable for when a mask is needed, providing they are not loose and cover the mouth and nose

 Face coverings are available from dispensers at our sites, or ask a member of staff.

 If you have any questions, please ask a member of our staff.
 For further information, please contact PALS on 020 8401 3210 or email email@example.com so that they can support you.